Betty-Blocks-Services/import-csv/README.md

 Text fields will all work out of the box and should not be included here.<br />

 The key column specifies the CSV column name.<br />
-The value column specifies either the word "checkbox", "decimal", "number" or a specific date format.<br />
+The value column specifies either the word "checkbox", "decimal", "number", "Date", "Time", or "Datetime".<br />
+For the date, time and datetime option, you will need to specify how the item is formatted in your file.
+The notation is as follows:</br>
+Date, <format> or Time, <format>, or Datetime, <format>.</br></br>For example: "Date, dd-MM-yyyy" or "Date, MM/dd/yyyy".</br></br>
 We use the formats defined by the date-fns package and the specifications can be found here: https://date-fns.org/v2.16.1/docs/format<br />
 Make sure a mapping exists for each of your date columns in the CSV, otherwise the column will not be imported correctly.<br />
 See the limitations below for the supported patterns.

-example:

 ### DEDUPLICATE RECORDS (UPDATE RECORDS IF MATCHED):